lucasdekam/nb2220-test/probability.md

 ### Problem 1: Probability
 Imagine that we could label and track the oxygen molecules in the air, and that we would label two of them inside a classroom.
 In the corner of the classroom is a box with a volume of about $0.1 \%$ of the total volume of the room.
 After some time someone takes a snapshot of where the molecules are at that point in time.

-1. Assuming that the two molecules can be anywhere with equal probability, what would be the probability that they would both be inside the box?
+(a) Assuming that the two molecules can be anywhere with equal probability, what would be the probability that they would both be inside the box?

-2. What would be the probability that all the oxygen molecules would be inside the box?
+(b) What would be the probability that all the oxygen molecules would be inside the box?
 (Assume for simplicity that there are $10^{25}$ oxygen molecules in the room.)

 ### Problem 2: Probability density functions
 A person throws with a perfect dice, i.e. each possible outcome $x \in {1, 2, ..., 6}$ has probability $P(x) = \frac{1}{6}$.

-1. Calculate the expectation value of the outcome $\mu$.
+(a) Calculate the expectation value of the outcome $\mu$.
 What is the most likely outcome?
 What is the standard deviation $\sigma$?
 What is $\sigma/\mu$?
 Draw the distribution.